appseconnect/docs/_posts/Package Documents/2021-03-08-Package-Document-For-SAPSL-Magento2.md

 - **PF-  Invoice Add**

-This Processflow is equipped of integrating Invoices from Magento2 to SAP Business One S/L. The following data will be synced with this processflow: Order Item ID, Qty, SourceKey, Capture & Comments.
+This Processflow is equipped of integrating Invoices from SAP Business One S/L to Magento2.
+The following data will be synced with this processflow: Order Item ID, Qty, SourceKey, Capture & Comments.
 This Processflow is also equipped with post acknowledgement flow that updates back the InvoiceId back to SAP Business One S/L.